- A lot of the schools I visited had at least a few books aside from their government-issue textbooks. Some even had set up libraries.

 So, it has most of the standard parts of a book:

-a front cover
+a front cover a back cover

 and a spine.
 (Get it?)